SpellholdStudios/Valerie_NPC/README.md

 - TODO Added EET compatibility.
 - SoD/EET/BGT compatibility: as she has no content for those games yet, Valerie will no longer remain in the party at SoD and BGT transitions.
 - fw4800.baf: Added "*Continue()*" to the script block that is patched via `EXTEND_TOP`.
-- bt2val.d: fixed a typo wrongly patching t2val.d and added eet variables when relevant.
+- dialogues: fixed a typo wrongly patching t2val.d (bt2val.d) and added eet variables when relevant (t2valj.d).
 - Updated cpmvars files.
 - Cleaned up old ids entries patch replaced with more recent BG2 Fixpack one and removed animate.ids patching that was ruining Infinity Animations fixes if installed after IA.
 - Simplified area type flagging and Tutu area script assignment patching.